stijn-dejongh/lovecraft_public_domain/raw_converts/cc.md

 cult, of a sensitive young man who had   dreamed   not only the figure and exact hieroglyphics of the swamp-found image and the Greenland devil tablet, but had come   in his dreams   upon at least three of the precise words of the formula uttered alike by Esquimau diabolists and mongrel Louisianans?
-Professor Angell&rsquo;s instant start on an investigation of the utmost thoroughness was eminently natural; though privately I suspected young Wilcox of having heard of the cult in some indirect way, and of having invented a series of dreams to heighten and continue the mystery at my uncle&rsquo;s expense.
+Professor Angell's instant start on an investigation of the utmost thoroughness was eminently natural; though privately I suspected young Wilcox of having heard of the cult in some indirect way, and of having invented a series of dreams to heighten and continue the mystery at my uncle's expense.
 The dream-narratives and cuttings collected by the professor were, of course, strong corroboration; but the rationalism of my mind and the extravagance of the whole subject led me to adopt what I thought the most sensible conclusions.
 So, after thoroughly studying the manuscript again and correlating the theosophical and anthropological